 We found 8 ear, nose and throat specialists near Columbus, IN.

 Dr. Mark Royer is an otolaryngology (ear, nose, and throat) specialist in Columbus, IN and Indianapolis, IN.
+He honors Medicare insurance.
 He is a graduate of Indiana University School of Medicine.
-Dr. Royer is in-network for Medicare insurance.

-Dr. Christopher Stevens sees patients in Columbus, IN.
-His medical specialty is otolaryngology (ear, nose, and throat).
-He is in-network for Medicare insurance.
-He attended medical school at Indiana University School of Medicine.
+Dr. Christopher Stevens is a specialist in otolaryngology (ear, nose, and throat).
+He works in Columbus, IN.
+He graduated from Indiana University School of Medicine.
+Dr. Stevens honors Medicare insurance.

 Conditions / Treatments